 With my cool We Should Cocoa theme very much in mind, I wanted to make some ice cream for my chocolate themed dinner party.
 My mother had presented me with a bunch of rhubarb stalks from her garden the day before, so rhubarb and white chocolate ice-cream fit the bill nicely.

-The flavour was excellent, with the rhubarb acting as piquant foil to the sweet and unctuous creamy body.
+The flavour is excellent because the rhubarb acts as piquant foil to the sweet and unctuous creamy body.